Butcanudothis/thebettertodoflutter/README.md

-Sure!
-Here's an example changelog based on the commits provided:

-Based on this changelog, the following could be a generic documentation:

-## The Better Todo Flutter
+# The Better Todo Flutter

 The Better Todo Flutter is a todo list app that aims to provide a smooth and seamless user experience.
 The app is built using Flutter and features state management with the Provider package and Firebase Auth for Google Sign-In.